Brandin Cooks Player Prop Bets for NFL Week 9 | Houston vs. Miami 11/7/2021

 - Cooks put together an 83-yard performance against the Rams last week on six catches while being targeted six times and scoring one touchdown.

-- Cooks' during his last three games stat line reveals 20 catches for 193 yards and one touchdown.
-He averaged 64.3 yards per game, and was targeted 26 times.
+- Over his last three outings, Cooks' 26 targets have resulted in 20 receptions for 193 yards (64.3 ypg) and one touchdown.

 Cooks' Houston Teammates